ansys/pyaedt/doc/source/index.rst

    .. grid:: 2

+      .. only:: html
         {% if run_examples %}
         .. grid-item-card:: Examples :fa:`scroll`
             :link: examples/index
             :link-type: doc

             Explore examples that show how to use PyAEDT to perform different types of simulations.

         {% endif %}

       .. grid-item-card:: Contribute :fa:`people-group`
          :link: Getting_started/Contributing